RaghavSood/blog/_posts/2024-05-20-contributing-to-nixpkgs-basics.md

 ## [Optional] Becoming a maintainer

-If you plan on becoming a listed maintainer[^2] for any package, it's best to do this step first - maintainer tracking in nixpkgs is done by evaluating a Nix expression, so you must be declared in the maintainer list before being added to a package or team.
+If you plan on becoming a listed maintainer for any package, it's best to do this step first - maintainer tracking in nixpkgs is done by evaluating a Nix expression, so you must be declared in the maintainer list before being added to a package or team.[[Listed maintainers are automatically tagged for Code Review by much of the automated tooling, such as GitHub and OfBorg.::rmn]]

 To do this, you need to add an entry to `maintainers/maintainer-list.nix`.
 This file is a list of maintainers, with each maintainer having a name, email, and a contain method.